-Our community is administrated by Jennifer Harvey Sallin and Karin Eglinton.
+Our community is administrated by our director Jennifer Harvey Sallin.
 We've designed our community to be a positive, creative, inspiring and edifying space, and we moderate group interactions accordingly.
 You can ask questions and expect to get lots of helpful insight and feedback from our community members.
 You can also expect to make friends and find potential collaborators and other resources that will enrich your life even beyond the bounds of our group.
+We have extended sub-groups, including a creatives' group, a parents' group, a business builders' group, and a group for highly to profoundly gifted people.
+These groups are open to our community members, once they've successfully integrated into our main community space.
 To learn more about how our community is structured and what our community culture is like, read our Frequently Asked Questions and see what our members say.

 HOW TO KNOW IF YOU'RE READY TO JOIN US

 You'll know you are ready to join us if you feel excited to learn more about yourself and your gifted mind amongst gifted peers, and feel ready to apply that knowledge to your personal development and self-leadership process.
 Conversely, if you feel resistant to or scared about the idea of being gifted, or even feel angry about the concept for any reason, it is not the right time to take this step on your journey.
 Furthermore, if you are struggling with issues related to social safety, depression, or other overwhelming negative emotions, you may need to work toward feeling safe and in a constructive space before joining us.
 If that's the case, we recommend seeking a gifted-specific therapist to support you where you are right now.